 Promoting Your Page

-Whatever that goal might be, the most effective way to increase the amount of followers you have is to use the “Promote Page” function.
+Whatever that goal might be, the most effective way to increase the number of followers you have is to use the “Promote Page” function.
 This is separate from boosting posts, but also very effective in increasing visibility and functionality of your social media page.
-Measuring the performance of this is as simple as tracking the amount of new followers you get.
+Measuring the performance of this is as simple as tracking the number of new followers you get.

 Above all, the longer you wait to implement this type of promotion, the more business you are missing out on.
 Start promoting your business’ social media presence before it’s too late and the train has left.